+Conduct of elections

-Conduct of elections: To ensure the integrity of electoral processes, bodies such as boundaries commissions (which determine the boundaries of electoral districts or constituencies in many countries), electoral management bodies (which oversee the registration of voters and the conduct of elections) and also the courts and administration should be independent both from locally elected institutions and from the central government.
-In many constitutions, these fourth-branch institutions have constitutionally protected status, guaranteeing their independence and neutrality.
-It is important that either (i) their jurisdiction should extend to local as well as national elections, or that (ii) parallel institutions, equally independent and neutral, should be established for the supervision of local elections.
-The same applies to bodies responsible for enforcing campaign finance regulations.
+To ensure the integrity of electoral processes, bodies such as boundaries commissions (which determine the boundaries of electoral districts or constituencies in many countries), electoral commissions or electoral tribunals (which oversee the registration of voters and the conduct of elections), and also the courts and administration, should be independent both from locally elected institutions and from the central government.
+Constitutions may further prescribe that the functions of independent scrutiny, accountability and public ethics institutions (including anti-corruption commissions, ombudsmen, auditors) extend to local bodies, providing an external check against the misuse of power by local officials.
+In many constitutions, these so-called fourth-branch institutions have status, constitutionally protected guaranteeing their independence and neutrality.
+For more information on boundaries commissions, electoral commissions and other such bodies, consult International IDEA Constitution-Building Primer No. 19, Fourth-Branch Institutions.

-Censure, impeachment and recall: Mayors and other local executive officials are usually elected for a fixed term.
+Censure, impeachment and recall

+Mayors and other local executive officials are usually elected for a fixed term.
 But what happens if an elected official is grossly incompetent or negligent, or if they abuse their authority?
 In such cases, there needs to be a mechanism by which a mayor or other senior local official can be lawfully removed from office.
-This may take the form of: (i) a censure mechanism that enables the council to dismiss the mayor, usually by a qualified majority, for stated cause; (ii) an impeachment mechanism that enables the council to charge the mayor with certain crimes or misdemeanours, which are then tried through a judicial or quasi-judicial process; or (iii) a recall mechanism, which enables members of the public to petition for the removal of a mayor or other official; if a specified number of signatures are obtained (and, usually, certain other conditions met), then the people may be called upon to vote in a recall election to remove a mayor or other official.
+This may take the form of (a) a censure mechanism that enables the council to dismiss the mayor, usually by a qualified majority, for stated cause; (b) an impeachment mechanism that enables the council to charge the mayor with certain crimes or misdemeanours, which are then tried through a judicial or quasi-judicial process; or (c) a recall mechanism, which enables members of the public to petition for the removal of a mayor or other official.
+In the latter case, if a specified number of signatures are obtained (and, usually, certain other conditions met), then the people may be called on to vote in a recall election to remove a mayor or other official.
 Recall mechanisms are much more common at the local level than they are at the national level, with countries as diverse as Japan and Peru making regular use of recall mechanisms to discipline local officials.

+Direct local democracy

-Direct local democracy: Many countries allow local authorities the right, under statutory provisions, to hold referendums on matters of local concern.
+Many countries allow local authorities the right, under statutory provisions, to hold referendums on matters of local concern.
 Some give explicit constitutional recognition to this right, including Peru (article 32), Poland (article 170) and Portugal (article 240).
 Such referendums may be a powerful tool of local political engagement.
 In Peru, for example, local referendums have been used to defend the environmental interests of local communities from mining companies (Enlace Nacional, 2013).
-In Germany, there is also a right of citizens' initiative, which is expressed in the constitutions of all sixteen Länder: this enables residents to demand that an issue be put to a local referendum by popular petition (requiring support from 2.5 per cent to 17 per cent of the local electorate, depending on the Land in question) (Tessmann and Kirchner 2011).
+In Germany, there is also a right of citizens' initiative, which is expressed in the constitutions of all 16 Länder: this enables residents to demand that an issue be put to a local referendum by popular petition (requiring support from 2.5 per cent to 17 per cent of the local electorate, depending on the Land in question) (Tessmann and Kirchner 2011).